anxpara/getActualClientRect/README.md

 ## Solution

-getActualClientRect() returns the element's basis DOMRect relative to the viewport, plus its accumulated transform in 3 formats: css transform string, css transform's matrix3d substring, and a gl-matrix mat4 (row-major formatted array).
+getActualClientRect() returns the element's basis DOMRect relative to the viewport, its computed transform origin, and its accumulated transform in 3 formats: css transform string, css transform's matrix3d substring, and a gl-matrix mat4 (row-major formatted array).

 ### Types